element-hq/element-web/docs/native-node-modules.md

 Cross-compiling from a host OS for a different target OS may be possible, but we don't support this flow with Riot dependencies at this time.

+At the moment, we need to make some changes to the Riot release process before we can support native Node modules at release time, so these features are currently disabled by default until that is resolved.
+The following sections explain the manual steps you can use with a custom build of Riot to enable these features if you'd like to try them out.

 ## Adding Seshat support

 Seshat is a native node library that adds support for local event indexing and